joshbeard/joshbeard.me-website/uses.md

 ### Computers

 * MacBook Pro (2015) 13" Retina i7 3.1GHz/16GB.
 Runs macOS.
+Daily driver.
 * MacBook Air (2012).
 Runs macOS.
+* Dell Precision (2022) (work).
+Runs Windows 11.
 * Apple Magic Keyboard (2022).
 I've used many mechanicals and other styles over the years but can't find anything I like more than this.
 I love the low profile and the feel.
 * HP Chromebook 14a for periodic browsing.
 Runs ChromeOS and [crouton](https://github.com/dnschneid/crouton).
-* Home server: Dell PowerEdge T410 (Runs Proxmox on Debian)
+* Home server: Dell PowerEdge T410 (Runs Proxmox on Debian); containers and VMs of different flavors.

 The [My Old Computers](/old-computers.html) page lists some older computers I've had.